Andrew Dao | National Bad Faith Insurance Lawyers

 • Pedestrian/auto accidents: Representation of numerous pedestrians seriously injured and/or killed by vehicles and commercial trucks.

 Andrew is licensed to practice in Texas.
-He has also represented clients in Virginia, California, Louisiana, Florida, South Carolina, Kansas, Oklahoma, Illinois, and other states through pro hac admissions.
-He is admitted to the Southern District of Texas, the Eastern District of Texas, the Northern District of Texas, and the Fifth Circuit Court of Appeals.
+He is admitted to the Fifth Circuit Court of Appeals, the Southern District of Texas, the Eastern District of Texas, and the Northern District of Texas.
 He holds a certificate in Advanced Arbitration Skills from the A.A.
 White Dispute Resolution Center.

 Andrew has conducted over a thousand depositions, including those of corporate representatives, individuals, and experts across numerous disciplines.
-He has supervised and trained incoming associate attorneys.
-He has successfully argued hundreds of hearings, including those on motions for summary judgment, motions to transfer venue, motions to dismiss, special appearances, forum non conveniens motions, and motions to strike or exclude experts.
-He has served on the trial team for numerous trials, including the prevailing side in five verdicts named in Texas Lawyer’s Verdicts Hall of Fame.
-In total, Andrew has been a part of the trial team for cases that have resulted in over $500 million in verdicts and settlements.
-In addition to his litigation and trial practice, he has appellate experience at the state and federal level.
-This includes arguing and prevailing at the Court of Appeals and the Supreme Court of Texas.
+He has successfully argued hundreds of hearings, including those on motions for summary judgment, motions to transfer venue, motions to dismiss, special appearances, motions to remand, forum non conveniens motions, and motions to strike or exclude experts.

-With his background and knowledge, Andrew has been asked to speak at several Continuing Legal Education seminars, including recently at the State Bar of Texas’ Federal Courts Practice CLE, where he presented on the topic of Removal and Remand.
-He is currently an adjunct professor at the University of Houston Law Center for the Law Center’s Trial Advocacy course and Client Counseling course.
-He serves as an associate coach for the Law Center’s mock trial team, where he has coached teams for numerous regional and national competitions.
-Along with his friend Michelle Pham, a commercial litigator in Washington, Andrew is a co-founder of the Asians in Law podcast—a dialogue with prominent Asian-American attorneys, including litigators, general counsel, and judges from around the country.
+With his experience and background, Andrew has been asked to speak at several Continuing Legal Education seminars, including at the State Bar of Texas’ Federal Courts Practice CLE, where he presented on the topic of Removal and Remand.
+In addition to the Law Center’s Trial Advocacy course, Andrew is an adjunct professor for the Law Center’s Client Counseling course.
+Along with his friend Michelle Pham, a commercial litigator in Washington, Andrew is a co-founder of the Asians in Law podcast—a dialogue with Asian-American attorneys, including litigators, general counsel, and judges from around the country.

-Outside of work, Andrew enjoys spending time with loved ones, playing tennis and basketball, going to museums, cooking, trying new restaurants, and attending sports and performing arts events.
-As community service is important, he serves as a board member for several non-profit organizations, and volunteers his free time as a Big Brother in Big Brothers Big Sisters.
+Outside of work, Andrew enjoys spending time with his loved ones, playing tennis, going to museums, watching sports, and attending plays, symphony performances, and other performing arts events.
+He also loves animals, especially his rescue dog Welby.
+He serves as a board member for several non-profit organizations and volunteers his free time as a Big Brother in Big Brothers Big Sisters.